-It is important to take all of the documents listed in section A) above with you to completion at the notary.
+It is important to take all of the documents listed above with you to completion at the notary.
 In particular up to date bills and invoices for water, electricity, town hall rates and community fees and agree an apportionment with the buyer before completion.